arxlang/astx/README.md

 Note: this project is under active development and it is not ready for production yet.

-- Free software: BSD 3 Clause
+- License: BSD 3 Clause
 - Documentation: https://arxlang.github.io/astx.

 ## Features